Will Earth go through another ice age?

 A pattern hidden in plain sight

 Scientists have long suspected that Earth’s orbit plays a role in glacial cycles.
 The idea dates back over a century.
-But proving it?
-That took time.
+But proving it has taken time.
 Not until the mid-1970s did data begin to confirm the connection.
 Even then, the details remained murky.

 Now, thanks to this new study, those details are much clearer.

 “We were amazed to find such a clear imprint of the different orbital parameters on the climate record.
 It is quite hard to believe that the pattern has not been seen before,” expressed Stephen Barker, a professor at Cardiff University.

-Earth’s next ice age – on hold?
+Is the next ice age on hold?

-Looking at the past 900,000 years, the team uncovered a pattern.
+Looking at the past 900,000 years, the team uncovered a repeating pattern.
 Left to its own devices, Earth would remain in this warm interglacial period for several more millennia before the next deep freeze began.

-“The pattern we found is so reproducible that we were able to make an accurate prediction of when each interglacial period of the past million years or so would occur and how long each would last,” Barker said.
+“The pattern we found is so reproducible that we were able to make an accurate prediction of when each interglacial period of the past million years or so would occur and how long each would last,” Barker stated.
+This discovery confirms that climate changes over tens of thousands of years are anything but random.

-Humans have changed the natural cycle
+Humans have changed the natural ice age cycle

 “And because we are now living in an interglacial period – called the Holocene – we are also able to provide an initial prediction of when our climate might return to a glacial state,” noted Chronis Tzedakis, a professor at University College London.

-The problem?
+However, there is a problem.
 Human activity has already thrown the system off course.

 “But such a transition to a glacial state in 10,000 years’ time is very unlikely to happen because human emissions of carbon dioxide into the atmosphere have already diverted the climate from its natural course, with longer-term impacts into the future,” added Gregor Knorr from the Alfred Wegener Institute.